Why does Turkey care about Mosul?

-In fact, the Iraqi Defence Minister Khaled al-Obaidi is when visiting the military camp.
+In fact, the Iraqi Defence Minister Khaled al-Obaidi is seen in a video when visiting the military camp.
 This was surely at a time when the Iraqi government felt most threatened by further ISIL expansion and sought whatever help it could get.

 Since then, the international anti-ISIL coalition – of which Turkey is a member – has appeared to make some headway in pushing back ISIL.
 As a direct result, Baghdad has become more comfortable in its posture and reverted back to targeting the Turkish presence in northern Iraq.